decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 * In the WAN VPC Subnet select Standard OR Static not Ephmeral, if IPS changes will break domain VPN settings.
 * Optional: Hybrid Subnets allow you to communicate to an on premise subnet.
 * LAN: attach as the second network interface & set external IP address to none.
-* Make sure to enable IP Forwarding : enable checked, when launching the instance.
+* Make sure to enable IP Forwarding : check to enable, when launching the instance.

 Remote Access:
 --------------